 Approaching the person in a kind way may work to your advantage.
 Some people simply have no idea what the rules are.
-Others got your image from a website that claims its rights free.
-Educating those people will not only increase your chance of them taking the image down or refer to you properly, but you may also be able to find out where they got the image from.
+Others got your image from a website that claims its rights-free.
+Educating those people will not only increase your chance of them taking the image down or referring to you properly, but you may also be able to find out where they got the image from.

 Art plagiarism and copyright infringements by companies